Why I Vote: Global Poverty

 Why Your Vote Matters

-When you elect Congressional champions on global poverty issues, you help us:
+When you elect champions on global poverty issues, you help us:

-- Fund humanitarian programs that build resilience abroad and improve the lives of women and their communities by protecting U.S. foreign assistance in FY19;
+- Fund humanitarian programs that build resilience abroad and improve the lives of women and their communities by protecting the U.S. foreign assistance budget;

 - Increase diplomatic engagement within Congress, encouraging them to put pressure on global leaders to find peaceful solutions to violence;